 And he was cured.

 But the story doesn’t end there — just as none of our prayers to God should end when they are answered.
 Naaman “returned with his whole retinue” to Elisha to thank him and he acknowledged, “There is no God in all the earth, except in Israel.”
 His awareness of who God was and what he had done for him became complete in his expression of faith and gratitude: “I will no longer offer burnt offering or sacrifice to any other god except to the LORD.”
-The “dynamic triangle” of life, both human and divine, is awareness and expression augmented by sharing with others.
+The “dynamic triangle” of life, both human and divine, is awareness (cp. the Father) and expression (cp. the Son) augmented by sharing (cp. the Spirit) with others.